What Is Nutrient Density: Getting the Most from Your Food

 - Walnut milk (original and unsweetened) with 1400mg omega-3 ALA from walnuts per serving

-Unique plant-based creamers (available in unsweetened original, hazelnut, French vanilla, and golden milk) with 350mg omega-3 from seeds per serving
+Unique plant-based creamers (available in Unsweetened Original Oat Creamer, French Vanilla Oat Creamer, and Chai Spice Oat Creamer) with 350mg omega-3 from seeds per serving

 - A corresponding Barista Edition with 650mg omega-3 ALA per serving